Againxarcher/Automate_Test/README.md

     $ robot tests/web_table_check.robot

-You also can only run one of test case by follwing command:
+You also can only run one of test case by follwing commands:

     $ robot --test "Add User And Validate" tests\web_table_check.robot
     $ robot --test "Delete User And Validate" tests\web_table_check.robot